borntofrappe/Practice-Front-End-Web-Development/README.md

 **Goody, when?**

 Project are scheduled for Monday, Wednesday and Friday.
-2pm UTC at the latest.
+To be published before the end of the European day.

 If the inspiration strikes, exceptions can be made.